 Applications for senior thesis research support are coordinated through the Student Activities Funding Engine (SAFE).
 Two funding cycles are held each year.
 Students may apply for funds during the spring semester of their junior year for senior thesis research during the summer.
 Requests may also be made in the fall of the senior year.
 Students planning to apply for funds are encouraged to speak with their advisers as soon as possible.

-Spring senior thesis funding applications will be available through the Student Activities Funding Engine (SAFE) beginning Monday, February 6, 2017.
-The final deadline to submit the application in SAFE is Monday, March 20, 2017, 11:59 p.m.
+Fall senior thesis funding applications will be available through the Student Activities Funding Engine (SAFE) beginning Monday, September 11, 2017.
+The final deadline to submit the application in SAFE is Monday, October 30, 2017, 11:59 p.m.
 EST.